taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [dic-nico-intersection-pixiv](https://github.com/ncaq/dic-nico-intersection-pixiv) - IME dictionary, common to both the Nikonico and Pixib encyclopedias
  * [google-ime-user-dictionary-ja-en](https://github.com/KEINOS/google-ime-user-dictionary-ja-en) - GoogleIME用カタカナ語辞書プロジェクトのアーカイブです。Project archive of Google IME user dictionary from Katakana word ( Japanese loanword ) to English.
  * [emoticon](https://github.com/tiwanari/emoticon) - The Japanese-language entry of the Google face dictionary  ((,,Ò‿Ó,,)
- * [mecab-mozcdic](https://github.com/akirakubo/mecab-mozcdic) - open source mozc dictionaryをMeCab辞書のフォーマットに変換したものです。
+ * [mecab-mozcdic](https://github.com/akirakubo/mecab-mozcdic) - It is a conversion of the open source mozc dictionary to the MeCab dictionary format.
  * [denonbu-ime-dic](https://github.com/albno273/denonbu-ime-dic) - RadioIME: A dictionary of terms related to the "radio department" that are intended for use in Microsoft IME and other applications.
  * [nijisanji-ime-dic](https://github.com/Umichang/nijisanji-ime-dic) - It is a dictionary of related terms intended for use in Microsoft IME and other applications.
  * [pokemon-ime-dic](https://github.com/Umichang/pokemon-ime-dic) - The name of the game is a dictionary of all known Pokémon names that were intended to be used in Microsoft IME and other applications.